Sharp prickles around the squat abdomen of the Spinybacked Orbweaver spider keep predators at bay.

-Late in the year, the female will lay eggs that will grow throughout winter, hatching spiderlings in spring.
+Like other orb weavers, it creates a web that is circular in shape with only a few spirals at the center of its web.
+Each night, a new web is spun to catch small insect prey.
+The spider sits up-side-down on the web.
+Late in the year, the female lays eggs that will grow throughout winter, hatching spiderlings in the spring.
 The oval-shaped egg sac is near the web, usually hidden underneath leaves.
-It may be white, green or yellowish, but it is woven of the spider's silk.
+It may be white, green, or yellowish, but it is woven of the spider's silk.

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.